okta/okta-oidc-js/packages/oidc-middleware/README.md

 * `/login` - redirects to the Okta sign-in page by default
 * `/authorization-code/callback` - processes the OIDC response, then attaches userinfo to the session
 * `/logout` - revokes any known Okta access/refresh tokens, then redirects to the Okta logout endpoint which then redirects back to a callback url for logout specified in your Okta settings

-* `/logout/callback` - the default callback url that Okta will redirect back to after the session at Okta is ended The paths for these generated routes can be customized using the `routes` config, see [Customizing Routes](#customizing-routes) for details.
+The paths for these generated routes can be customized using the `routes` config, see [Customizing Routes](#customizing-routes) for details.

 #### oidc.on('ready', callback)